uzzielsr/playwright-demo-framework-bdd/README.md

 🔁 **If you're not using ImgBB**, ensure Jenkins is publicly accessible (e.g., via a custom domain, VPN, or [ngrok](https://ngrok.com)) to allow TestRail to render screenshot links properly.

 > 💡 **Note:** Jenkins screenshots are only visible in TestRail if Jenkins is reachable from the public web.
 Otherwise, prefer using ImgBB for reliable public URLs.

+---

+## ✅ GitHub Actions Checks

+This repository uses **GitHub Actions** to automatically run tests on each push and pull request.
+The workflow is defined in `.github/workflows/main.yml`.

+### ✅ Required for Merge

+Pull requests cannot be merged into `main` unless the GitHub Actions check (`Playwright Tests`) completes successfully.
+This ensures that all contributions meet the minimum stability and functionality requirements before being integrated into the main branch.